YIjieYuan/django_project_1/README.md

-You can see the project in yuanyijie.me
+You can see the project at yuanyijie.me